MidHunterX/N-up-DuplexPDF/README.md

 # N-up-DuplexPDF
-Creates PDF into N-up layout for duplex pages
+Python script to create PDF into N-up impositions